aldercode/100-days-of-code/log.md

 Continued working on Sololearn's JavaScript tutorial - more Objects plus some DOM lessons.

 ### Day 22: 5 February
+Completed my first #javascript course - Sololearn's JavaScript Tutorial.
+Yay me!
+The ES6 parts broke my brain a bit, but hey, a month ago I was lost with ALL things JavaScript, so no biggie!
+Right, I'm off to continue freeCodeCamp's JavaScript challenges.

 ### Day 23: 6 February